Last Updated on September 13, 2023

 By Jim Ferri

-I never tire of Paris, one of the best places to visit in France.
+I have always enjoyed Paris, one of the best places to visit in France.
 Few places in the world possess such allure for me.

-But beyond its cuisine, its museums, and its incredible beauty, what beguiles me most is that Paris never stops fascinating me with myriad discoveries.
+But beyond its cuisine, museums, and incredible beauty, what beguiles me most is that Paris never stops fascinating me with its myriad discoveries.

 How can I forget my first taste of that delicious cheese in the little Left Bank market?
 Or the café where my morning croissant was as light as air?

-Of course, from its bistros and boulangeries to its macarons and markets and Michelin stars, Paris oozes a glamor.
-It has a style like nowhere else, a je ne sais quoi that has been bringing travelers back for centuries.
+Of course, Paris oozes glamor from its bistros and boulangeries to its macarons, markets, and Michelin stars.
+It has a style like nowhere else, a je ne sais quoi that has brought travelers back for centuries.

 Whether you are a returning traveler or, on the other hand, making your first trip to Paris on a quick day trip by high-speed train from London, here are the top 10 places in Paris you shouldn’t miss.